April 04, 2016

 PITTSBURGH, April 4, 2016 – Although women hold close to half of all jobs in the U.S. economy, they hold less than 25 percent of science, technology, engineering and math (STEM) jobs.
 AAUW North Hills Pittsburgh Branch (formally North Hills-McKnight Branch) is one of 23 AAUW National Tech Savvy sites working to improve those numbers.

 On May 14, North Hills Pittsburgh Branch will host an AAUW National Tech Savvy program.
 The daylong event is designed to show girls firsthand how STEM fields can lead to exciting careers.
-The event, part of the AAUW National Tech Savvy Pilot Program and funded in part by Alcoa Foundation, will welcome an estimated 150 girls in grades six through nine and their families to La Roche College.
+The event, part of the AAUW National Tech Savvy Pilot Program and funded in part by Alcoa Foundation, will welcome an estimated 150 girls in grades six through nine and their families to La Roche University.

 Peggy Schmiedecke, La Roche’s assistant director of admissions and AAUW representative, said “Middle school is a critical time when girls start to make decisions about their future.
-La Roche College believes no matter the science, Tech Savvy will offer opportunities to the girls and show them how to prepare for amazing STEM careers right here in Pittsburgh.”
+La Roche University believes no matter the science, Tech Savvy will offer opportunities to the girls and show them how to prepare for amazing STEM careers right here in Pittsburgh.”

 Event information and registration is available online.

 “This is our first year planning Tech Savvy, and we are very thankful for the overwhelming support from our local community,” Dr. Susan Banerjee, president of the AAUW North Hills Pittsburgh branch, said.
 “We know girls want to make a difference, so we will once again give them hands-on, real-world problem-solving activities to show them STEM is relevant and fun.
 A very important piece of our programming is exposing the girls to outstanding women mentors, so they, in turn, will mentor other girls.”